How Many People Use Captions and Subtitles?

-The Office of Communications (Ofcom), the regulatory body for UK television broadcasting, conducted a study how many people use subtitles and subtitle usage by people who are deaf or hard of hearing.
+The Office of Communications (Ofcom), the regulatory body for UK television broadcasting, conducted a 2006 study on how many people use subtitles and subtitle usage by people who are d/Deaf or hard of hearing.

-Many television viewers benefit from subtitles even if they are not hard of hearing.
+The pleasant surprise?
+Many television viewers benefit from subtitles even if they are not d/Deaf or hard of hearing.

 Ofcom found that 7.5 million people in the UK (18% of the population) used closed captions.
-Of that 7.5 million, only 1.5 million were deaf or hard of hearing.
+Of that 7.5 million, only 1.5 million were d/Deaf or hard of hearing.

 This suggests that 80% of television viewers used closed captions for reasons other than hearing loss, and that closed captions benefit many more than just those who require them for accessibility.